getgauge/taiko/docs/CONTRIBUTING.md

 ## Contribute code and pull requests to Taiko!

-Taiko is a [Node.js](https://nodejs.org/en/) library written in Javascript.
+Taiko is a [Node.js](https://nodejs.org/en/) library written in Javascript (with Typescript bindings).
 You only need the latest version of Node.js installed to clone the [repository](https://github.com/getgauge/taiko) and get started.